WASTE RECYCLING AND MANAGEMENT

-CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste whenever feasible.
+CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle (3Rs) our waste whenever feasible.
 As a property developer and manager, the bulk of the waste is generated by our builders and commercial tenants.
-Unless re-used, demolition at the end of a building’s life cycle can produce significant waste for land disposal.
-To mitigate our impact on the environment, CDL has several strategies to practise the 3Rs in waste management:
+Demolition at the end of a building’s life cycle can produce significant waste for land disposal, unless materials are reused or recycled.
+To mitigate our impact on the environment, CDL has several strategies in place to practice the 3Rs in waste management.

 |Waste Management Method||Initiatives||Benefits|